thomasp85/reqres/tests/testthat/_snaps/response.md

       Error in `initialize()`:
       !
 A response has already been created for this request.
 Access it using the response field

-# headers can be get, set, appended, and removed

-    Code
-      res$remove_header("Date")
-    Condition
-      Warning:
-      No header named "Date"

-# data can be get, set, and removed

-    Code
-      res$remove_data("test")
-    Condition
-      Warning:
-      No data named "test"

-# cookies can be get, set, and removed

-    Code
-      res$remove_cookie("test")
-    Condition
-      Warning:
-      No cookie named "test"

 # files are added correctly

     Code